StephanoTonelli/stephanotonelli.github.io/_posts/2025-06-30-SmartTruckRatingAPI.md

 <h2>Design Decisions</h2>

-<h3 style="font-size:0.9em">CSV-Driven Configuration</h3>
+<h3 style="font-size:0.9em">Database-Driven Configuration</h3>
 <p style="font-size:0.8em">
-One of my favorite design choices was making the scoring logic configurable through CSV files.
-This allows the operations team to update scoring weights, add new features, or adjust rating thresholds without code changes.
+One of my favorite design choices was making the scoring logic configurable through database tables.
+I started by organizing all the scoring variables in CSV format during development to get a clear view of the weights and relationships, then created SQL tables to store these variables for production.
+This allows the operations team to update scoring weights, add new features, or adjust rating thresholds through direct database updates without code changes.
 It's practical and maintainable.
 </p>

 <h3 style="font-size:0.9em">Modular Business Logic</h3>